-on time can join together for an optional group dinner - once we know everyone's arrival schedule and who wants to join in, we make dinner reservations.
+on time can join together for an optional group dinner-once we know everyone's arrival schedule and who wants to join in, we make dinner reservations.
 Our accommodations are close to airport tonight and since everyone arrives at different times, please transfer by taxi to our first hotel.
-Accommodations at an airport hotel, TBD closer to time of departure Sat., June 11 Scenic Drive to Nethy Bridge | Arrival at Mountview Hotel This morning we enjoy breakfast together and time to get acquainted, then go a short ways to the impressive historic site of Culloden Battlefield.
-We have time to take in the exhibits and walk through the field, a sobering but rewarding experience.
-We then have about an hour drive today to reach the delightful Mountview Hotel at Speyside, our lodgings for the week ahead.
-A bonus to this trip is not having to keep on the move!
-En route to this perfect base, we make scenic and birding stops along the way and enjoy a fun picnic lunch.
-Our hotel is in the Highlands; as we head south to it we pass through open moorland with views of rolling mountains and woodlands.
-Upon arrival at the Mountview Hotel, enjoy some free time to get settled before a welcome dinner and orientation.
-It's an easy wander down to the river or the nearby village of Nethy Bridge.
-Or there are those tempting local scotches awaiting you at the bar Accommodations at the Mountview Hotel (B,L,D) Sun., June 12 Abernethy Forest - Walking & Birding Today we visit extensive pine forests, a habitat type that has existed here for close to 8000 years.
+Accommodations at an airport hotel, TBD closer to time of departure Sat., Aug.
+13 Scenic Drive to Nethy Bridge | Arrival at Mountview Hotel This morning we enjoy breakfast together and time to get acquainted, then we will head to the unique and wonderful Abernethy Highland Games, which is close to our hotel in Nethy Bridge.
+An unforgettable spectacle and a genuine experience of Scotland at its traditional best.
+Enjoy dancing, piping and athletic competitions, see throwing events and of course the wonderful spectacle provided by the massed pipes and drums.
+The games also include entertainment and exhibits related to other aspects of Scottish and Gaelic culture, including a 10-mile foot race, refreshments and a variety of trade stands, often provided and manned by local people.
+Upon arrival at the Mountview Hotel following the games, enjoy a welcome dinner and orientation.
+There are those tempting local scotches awaiting you at the bar following dinner Accommodations at the Mountview Hotel (B,L,D) Sun., Aug.
+14 Abernethy Forest - Walking & Birding Today we visit extensive pine forests, a habitat type that has existed here for close to 8000 years.
 This ancient Caledonian forest is the largest natural woodland remaining in Britain, a true national heritage.
 It is a Royal Society for the Protection of Birds (RSPB) reserve.
 Here we find a good number of songbirds, including Crested Tit and Scottish Crossbill.
 A number of trails cross the reserve and we have the day to walk and explore.
 We join British visitors most excited to see nesting Osprey, still a relatively rare bird, though recovering, in Britain.
 In the 1950s, after an absence of nearly 50 years, Osprey returned from their winter home in Africa to breed at this location.
-Accommodations at the Mountview Hotel (B,L,D) Mon., June 13 Gannets & the Scenic Moray Coastline This morning we take an exciting cruise to the foot of Troup Head, mainland Scotland's only Gannetry, to see the birds.
+Accommodations at the Mountview Hotel (B,L,D) Mon., Aug.
+15 Gannets & the Scenic Moray Coastline This morning we take an exciting cruise to the foot of Troup Head, mainland Scotland's only Gannetry, to see the birds.
 Auks on the sea include Puffin and Black Guillemot, and Great and Arctic Skuas may be seen too.
 A very exciting boat trip, after which we enjoy local fish and chips for lunch.